Worried your child has ADHD: first steps

 Doctors will sometimes prescribe stimulant medications for children and teenagers diagnosed with ADHD if children’s symptoms are causing significant problems.
 These medications improve the way the parts of the brain ‘talk’ to each other.
 This can help children and teenagers with attention and self-control.

 Methylphenidate is the most commonly used medication of this type.
-It’s marketed under the brand names Ritalin®, Attenta and Concerta®.
+It’s marketed under the brand names Ritalin®, Ritalin LA® and Concerta®.
+These different types of methylphenidate vary in how long their effects last – from 3-4 hours for Ritalin to about 10 hours for Concerta.

-These different medications release the methylphenidate at different rates and different times of the day.
-Your child’s paediatrician or psychiatrist will be able to work out with you which drug and dose will be right for your child.
+Your child’s paediatrician or psychiatrist will work out with you which drug and dose will be best for your child.

 Here are a few questions you might want to ask your doctor: